 Paul Mersi: Paul is an independent director and consultant.
 He was previously a Senior Partner and Head of Financial Services at PwC NZ.
 His term on the Code Committee expires on 31 July 2022.

-Rebecca McCleland: Beckie is the General Manager Risk, at Partners Life.
+Rebecca McCleland: Beckie is the Chief Risk Officer at Partners Life.
 Her term on the Code Committee expires on 31 July 2022.

 Shane Edmond: Shane is the Head of Private Client Services at Forsyth Barr.
 His term on the Code Committee expires on 31 July 2021.